finix-payments/finix-pax-mpos-android-sdk-demo-app/README.md

     transactionId: String,
     refundAmount: Long,
     refundCallback: MPOSRefundCallback
+    tags: Map<String, String>? = null
 )

 transactionId : The transaction id specified correlating to a previous transaction.
-The ID is returned as part of the TransactionResult in the above start transaction refundAmount : amount in cents for $10.10 this value would be 1010 refundCallback : Exposes functions which are invoked with status of the refund or the Refund Result
+The ID is returned as part of the TransactionResult in the above start transaction refundAmount : amount in cents for \$10.10 this value would be 1010 refundCallback : Exposes functions which are invoked with status of the refund or the Refund Result
 ```